Each year we investigate a large number of reported offences with a view to taking action against the offenders.

 - any vehicles involved; the make, colour, and registration number

 - what kind of view you had, how far away you were, the weather and light conditions

 People who carelessly discard litter in a public open place are committing a criminal offence.
-Littering offences applies to all places that are open to the air, including private open land, and land covered by water.
+Littering offences apply to all places that are open to the air, including private open land, and land covered by water.

 Fly-tipping is the illegal dumping of rubbish or bulky items.
 Fly-tipping can be dangerous.
 It can pollute land and waterways and it costs the council tax payer significant amounts of money to clear away.
-See fly tipping date by parish
+See fly-tipping date by parish

 An abandoned vehicle is one that has been in the same place for a significant period of time.
 A vehicle that is in poor condition or out of tax does not necessarily mean that it is abandoned.
 This may also include caravans and trailers.

 If your dog fouls in any public area you are required to clean up and properly dispose of it.
 Failing to clean up after your dog has fouled will result in a fixed penalty being issued.
 This is for £100 or prosecution.
 If found guilty, you would face a maximum fine of £1,000.